-- c.
-1. An incoming legal substitute must enter the field of play directly from his team area, and a substitute, player or departing player must depart at the sideline nearest his team area and proceed to his team area. - 2.
-A departing player must immediately leave the field of play, including the end zones.
+c.
+1. An incoming legal substitute must enter the field of play directly from his team area, and a substitute, player or departing player must depart at the sideline nearest his team area and proceed to his team area.

+- 2. A departing player must immediately leave the field of play, including the end zones.
 A departing player who leaves the huddle or his position within three seconds, after a substitute becomes a player, is considered to have left immediately. - d.
 Substitutes who become players must remain in the game for one play and replaced players must remain out of the game for one play, except during the interval between periods, after a score, or when a timeout is charged to a team or to the referee with the exception of a live-ball out of bounds or an incomplete forward pass (A.R.
 3-5-2-III and VII).

-PENALTY [c-d]-Dead-ball foul: Five yards from the succeeding spot e.
+PENALTY [c-d]-Dead-ball foul: Five yards from the succeeding spot

+- e.
+When Team A sends in its substitutes, the officials will not allow the ball to be snapped until Team B has been given an opportunity to substitute.
 While in the process of substitution or simulated substitution, Team A is prohibited from rushing quickly to the line of scrimmage with the obvious attempt of creating a defensive disadvantage.
 If the ball is ready for play, the game officials will not permit the ball to be snapped until Team B has placed substitutes in position and replaced players have left the field of play.
-Team B must react promptly with its substitutes.

-- PENALTY-(First Offense)-Dead-ball foul.
+Team B must react promptly with its substitutes. - PENALTY-(First Offense)-Dead-ball foul.
 Delay of game on Team B for not completing its substitutions promptly, or delay of game on Team A for causing the play clock to expire.
 Five yards from the succeeding spot [S21].
 The referee will then notify the head coach that any further use of this tactic will result in an unsportsmanlike conduct foul. - PENALTY-(Second or more offense)-Dead-ball foul, unsportsmanlike conduct.
 An official will sound his whistle immediately.
 15 yards from the succeeding spot [S27].